 Academic Engagement Defined

-For online courses, Academic Engagement is defined by completing activities through Full Sail Online, which is the University’s LMS, or across specific Full Sail–approved platforms outside of the LMS.
+For online courses, Academic Engagement is defined by completing activities through the University’s LMS or across specific Full Sail–approved platforms outside of the LMS.
 Each online course may be composed of different types of Academic Engagement activities in order to fulfill its specific educational objectives.

 Academic Engagement in an online course includes but is not limited to the following academic activities: